 What is GDPR?

-The GDPR (General Data Protection Regulation) is legal framework being introduced across EU member states on May 25th 2018, bringing significant changes to data protection in Europe.
-It comes as a replacement to existing legislation surrounding data protection which was introduced in 1995.
+The GDPR (General Data Protection Regulation) is a legal framework that was introduced across EU member states on in 2018, bringing significant changes to data protection in Europe.
 The purpose of this new legislation is to enhance protection of individuals’ privacy and ensure full control over their personal data.

 How Does GDPR Affect Organisations?